 “The first Friday we had the system, we received an alert that a cooler was having an issue.
 That cooler was holding our fish, and if you know anything about Wisconsin Fish Fry Fridays, you know this could have been a big issue,” said Judi Nonn, co-owner of Coach’s Club Sports Bar & Restaurant in Cross Plains, Wis.

 “Because we were alerted in advance, we got ahead of the issue and maintained food safety while saving money.
-OnePrevent is one in a million.”
+OneEvent is one in a million.”

-By comparing data over time, OnePrevent autonomously recognizes and learns normal patterns.
+By comparing data over time, OneEvent autonomously recognizes and learns normal patterns.
 Significant changes in patterns can warn of trouble in advance; potential emergencies can be addressed proactively and averted.
-In addition, OnePrevent can reveal opportunities for improvements to operations that can provide energy and payroll savings.
-OnePrevent is a product of OneEvent Technologies, based in Mount Horeb, Wis.
+In addition, OneEvent can reveal opportunities for improvements to operations that can provide energy and payroll savings.
+OneEvent is a product of OneEvent Technologies, based in Mount Horeb, Wis.

 Society Insurance, whose policies protect many restaurant and food service businesses, recently began a partnership and pilot program with OneEvent to introduce the company’s restaurant and food service solutions to its policyholders.

-To accomplish these goals and more, a OnePrevent system was installed, which monitors:
+To accomplish these goals and more, a OneEvent system was installed, which monitors:

 - Cooler performance, including door activations, temperature and humidity

 - Temperature in under-heated rooms containing sprinkler system piping

 - Building safety and security, including smoke, CO, leak and/or flood potential, and entry/exit